Best Practices in VoIP Firewall Configuration

 VoIP phone services require that you use remote extensions.
 Also, you may want to host your VoIP phone system on one the of the cloud solution providers’ platforms.
 This will require you to make some changes to your firewall configuration in order to allow your phone system to communicate effectively and securely with the SIP trunks and remote VoIP phones.
 This is what is referred to as VoIP firewall configuration.

-Why VoIP Firewall Configuration important?
+Why VoIP Firewall Configuration important?link to this section

 VoIP phone system utilizes Real-time Transport Protocol (RTP) and IETF Session Initiation Protocol (SIP) for call signaling as well as voice-message transfer.
 These, plus their related control protocols, do not offer satisfactory call-party verification, end-to-end integrity encryption and confidentiality procedures on call signaling and call data like the media streams comprising compacted and encrypted speech.
 Therefore, without the establishment and implementation of the VoIP firewall configuration, attackers have many paths to use in posing security attacks.